-We only stayed one night, but the Almanity Hotel was a place to fall in love with.
-We know Hoi An well now after 2 months living on the edge of the historic Old Town and we know that standards in Vietnam are superb at the Almanity Hotel’s level but still this medium sized luxury resort hotel had that little extra something that made it stand out.
-The location is great, the food was good, the rooms, pool, spa, staff and breakfast were wonderful.
-Find our full review of the Almanity Wellness Resort and Spa Hoi An below, with video to be added soon.
-This hotel is currently featured on Luxury Escapes ( click blow), they have discounts of up to 58% but the offer is time sensitive.
-We were guests of the Almanity but all views are our own and we are never required to produce favourable reviews.
-This hotel was available on Luxury Escapes at the time of writing.
+We only stayed one night, but the Almanity Hotel Hoi An was a resort, hotel, and spa, to fall in love with.
+We know Hoi An well now, after 2 months living on the edge of the historic Old Town and we know that standards in Vietnam are superb at the Almanity Hotel’s level.
+Still, this medium-sized luxury resort hotel had that little extra something that made it stand out.

 Any post on this site may contain affiliate links.
 We earn commission on these should you make a purchase.
 All recommendations are genuine and we are not paid to include products, hotels, and so on.